 We took a multi level approach.
 We set up an energy management system which ultimately allowed us to achieve certification to ISO 50001 - the international standard which gives guidelines on these systems.
 As part of the initiative we identified a number of areas for energy savings within our operations.
-And finally, we focused on raising general awareness and championed behavioural change.
+And finally, we focused on raising general awareness within our operations.
+And finally, we focused on raising general award and championed behavioural change.
 Everyone is part of the drive to save energy, not just the energy team, and people have responded exceptionally well.
 It's been a truly group effort.